gsauthof/playbook/README.md

   contains a non-trivial post-section for applying some useful defaults.

+- `fedora/workstation` - a good default package selection
+  for a development workstation (~500 packages).
+  (TODO: add some setup and configuration files)

 - `android` - snippets and Android app id lists for getting started with a fresh Android device.
 That means for semi-automatically installing a bunch of apps from the